ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

     - s: 226513...619208
 ```

-To re-achive the account safty, the user can produce new shares by split the private key(`secretBC`).
+To re-acheive the account safety, the user can produce new shares by split the private key(`secretBC`).

 ```python
 new_shamir = SecretShare(threshold, share_count, secret=secretBC)